rdig/es6g-init/.github/CONTRIBUTING.md

 1. Fork the repo
 2. Create a new brach
 3. Write new code / bugfix existing code
-4. Test your code ***
+4. **Do not run `npm i` on your current folder, it will overwrite most of your files**
-5. Submit a pull request to this repo
+6. Submit a pull request to this repo

-** Manually, this is a simple project, doesn't need to be over-complicated with unit / integrations tests (but hey, if you -really- want them in, submit a PR)*

 ### Getting started